charles420b/Landing-Page-Project/README.md

 # Landing-Page-Project
-Odin Proejct Landing Page...
+Odin Project Landing Page...
 Project

 A reiteration of a previous Landing Page Project to document the project properly with Git.
 (as the previous project was not)